Ottoman cuisine: Dolma

 Dolma were made by stuffing whole fruits and vegetables, or by wrapping leaves around a filling, either minced meat or spiced pilaf.

-Dernschwam described a stuffed vegetable dish of young pumpkins and aubergines (which he calls podliczschan), stuffed with cubed mutton and garlic filling, and served with yogurt.
-He also describes the dish called sarma as stuffed vine leaves cooked with sour plums.
+Dernschwam described a stuffed vegetable dish of young gourds and aubergines (which he calls podliczschan), stuffed with cubed mutton and garlic filling, and served with yogurt.
+He also describes the dish called sarma as stuffed vine leaves cooked with lamb and sour plums.

 Drinks

 Coffeehouses developed first in the Ottoman Empire and spread to Italy, then across Europe.
 There were coffeehouses, sharbat shops and bozahanes around the port of Galata where imported coffee, sugar and other colonial goods arrived to Istanbul in the 18th century.
-Bozahanes were one of the most popular public hangouts in 15th and 16th century Bursa until overshadowed by the coffeehouses in the 17th centuries.
+Bozahanes were one of the most popular public hangouts in 15th- and 16th-century Bursa until overshadowed by the coffeehouses in the 17th centuries.
 These were lucrative businesses that generated tax revenue and rent.

-Thomas Smith mentions boza in the 17th century Epistola de moribus ac institutis Tucarum: "They also have other liquors peculiar to them of which I shall only mention Bozza made from millet."
+Thomas Smith mentions boza in the 17th-century Epistola de moribus ac institutis Tucarum: "They also have other liquors peculiar to them of which I shall only mention Bozza made from millet."